Documentation Index

 Benefits

-Best Practices
+Best practices

-- Always define both
+- Define both

-- Use descriptive property names and include descriptions
+- Use descriptive property names and add

-- Mark required properties using the
+- Mark required properties using

 Have Questions?